Authentic Lessons for 21st Century Learning

 20 Minute(s)

 Explain to students how to complete the handout using the Pass the Problem strategy.
-Each student starts the first step of their problem by modeling the algebraic equation by drawing the number of variables, keeping the constant written in its algebraic form.
-Use slide 9 to give students an example of this step.
+Begin by instructing each student to complete the first step of their assigned problem by modeling the algebraic equation.
+This involves drawing the number of variables and keeping the constant written in its algebraic form.
+Use slide 9 to provide an example of this step.

-As students finish Problem 3, bring the class together for a discussion and ask, "What is different about Problem 3?"
-Use this discussion to transition to the next portion of the lesson, where you introduce a flowchart.
+As students complete Problem 3, bring the class together for a whole-group discussion.
+Ask students, "What is different about Problem 3?"
+Encourage students to share their observations and reasoning as part of the discussion.
+Use this conversation to transition into the next portion of the lesson, where you introduce a flowchart.

 Explain 2